1Fresh-Ltd/XPass/README.md

-# TinyBIG
+# Qwerx
-Check your password for leaks/insecurity at TinyBIG!
+Check your password for leaks/insecurity at Qwerx!
-# How to use TinyBIG?
+# How to use Qwerx?
-1. Download the latest release of TinyBIG
+1. Download the latest release of Qwerx
-2. Open folder "TinyBIG"
+2. Open folder "Qwerx"
-3. Open file in IDLE
+3. Download Python 3.9.9
-4. Click Run -> Run module
+4. Double-click Qwerx.py
-5. Use it!
+6. Use it!
 # Note
-Our base is small at the moment(200 passwords), because TinyBIG is a new project!
-You can post leaked password that YOU know or think this password is not safe in the "issues" section.
+help-qwerx@inbox.ru